beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     public registry.
 Thus, if Fedora 20 is used on the host machine, the image used will be: "registry.hub.docker.com/fedora:20".

+``hwclock_is_utc``
+    If defined, the hardware clock is assumed to be set in UTC rather than local time.
+It's defined by default for guest recipes and dynamic VMs.

 ``ignoredisk=<options``
     Passed directly to the ``ignoredisk`` kickstart command.
 Use this to select or omit certain disks for the installation, for example